Black Voices in Conversation: Magistrate Sandra Gordon on working for change | ITV News

 ITV West Country journalist, Alpha Ceesay, sat down with Sandra Gordon - one of Bristol's few black magistrates - to talk about the importance of being a role model and working to be the change you want to see.

-She is an activist, magistrate, radio presenter and more all rolled into one.
-All with the same goal in mind - to create a fairer and more equal society.

-Sandra Gordon grew up in St Paul's in the Easton area of Bristol.
+Sandra grew up in St Paul's in the Easton area of Bristol.

-At age nine her father decided to leave England to go back to Jamaica but her mum decided to stay as she thought her children would have access to better opportunities if she did.

-Her mother's decision, and the challenges she faced as a result of them, would leave their mark on Sandra for years to come.

-She went onto secure various managerial roles beginning with Royal Mail in 2003 where the true importance of her success became clear.
+She began her professional career as a postal administrator at Royal Mail before eventually moving up the ranks into management roles by 2003 where the true importance of her success became clear.

 This work gave her the platform to secure a spot on Bristol's Commission on Race Equality where her discovery of the lack of representation within the justice system led her to become a magistrate.